-Power matching (impedance matching) is the result of matching the source and load impedances of two devices.
+Power matching (impedance matching) is the result of matching two devices’ source and load impedances.
 This yields maximum transfer of power between the source and load but with only 50% efficiency (a 6 dB load loss).

 In other words, the voltage VL will only be half that of VS if ZS = ZL.